 The Effect on the Environment

-When one type of animal is removed from an ecosystem, the entire food chain is affected.
+When one type of animal is removed from an ecosystem, the entire d chain is affected.
 Frogs, for example, naturally consume many insects.
 With so many frogs disappearing (as a result of habitat destruction, pollution, and dissection), the insect populations have risen substantially.
-Because there are more insects, there is greater use of pesticides, which can damage the water supply and food chain.
+Because there are more insects, there is greater use of pesticides, which can damage the water supply and d chain.

 Types of Classes in which Dissection is Taught